-The Directors have made an assessment of the company and Group's ability to continue as a going concern which included consideration of the ongoing impact of the Covid-19 global pandemic, and are satisfied that the Group has the resources to continue in business for the period to 30th June 2022.
+The Directors have made an assessment of the company and Group's ability to continue as a going concern which included consideration of the ongoing impact of the Covid-19 global pandemic, and are satisfied that the Group has the resources to continue in business for the period to 30th June 2023.
 Furthermore, the directors are not aware of any material uncertainties that may cast significant doubt on the company and Group's ability to continue as a going concern.

-In their assessment of the going concern of the Company and the group, the Directors have considered the Company's principal risks and uncertainties together with the Company's income and expenditure projections.
-The Directors also noted the significant cash balance and relatively liquid nature of the Company's

-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS FOR THE YEAR ENDED 31 MARCH 2021 investment portfolio which could be utilized to meet funding requirements, if necessary.
-As part of its strategic planning, the Board considered financial scenarios of the period to 30th June 2020.
+In their assessment of the going concern of the Company and the Group, the Directors have considered the Company's principal risks and uncertainties together with the Company's income and expenditure projections.
+The Directors also noted the significant cash balance and relatively liquid nature of the Company's Investment portfolio which could be utilized to meet funding requirements, if necessary.
+As part of its strategic planning, the Board considered financial scenarios of the period to 30th June 2023.